jlperona-teaching/ecs390-spring19/seminars/week04.md

 ## Assignment for This Week

+*Moving on to some more serious topics.*

+### Reading

-Read through *The Core Belief Keeping Marginalized Groups Out of Tech* by Dr. Nicole Forsgren and Jez Humble, originally published in *Model View Culture* in 2016.
+Read through *The Core Belief Keeping Marginalized Groups Out of Tech* by Dr. Nicole Forsgren and Jez Humble.
+This was originally published in the magazine *Model View Culture* in 2016.
-You can find the article [on *Model View Culture's* website](https://modelviewculture.com/pieces/the-core-belief-keeping-marginalized-groups-out-of-tech), though *Model View Culture* closed in 2017, [as per their post here](https://modelviewculture.com/news/model-view-culture-is-closing-down).
+You can find the article [on *Model View Culture's* website](https://modelviewculture.com/pieces/the-core-belief-keeping-marginalized-groups-out-of-tech).
+Note that *Model View Culture* closed in 2017, [as per their post here](https://modelviewculture.com/news/model-view-culture-is-closing-down).
-This leads us into climate, which we will discuss next week.
+This leads us into the idea of climate, which we will begin discussing next week.

 *Note*: the content in this article is of a serious nature.
 It is possible that you may not relate or agree with the content in the article.